Digital-Business-Council/Digital-Capability-Publisher/docs/Capabilitypublisher-services.md

 ### 9.1.3 Signed Service Metadata

+#### 9.1.3.1 Purpose of API
+Allow retrieval of a business capability for a particular document type.
+This can be done via an intermediary step which involves retrieving a list of document locations for a document identifier.
+Alternatively, the client can retrieve a signed service metadata document by accessing the resource with the participant identifier and document identifier.

 #### 9.1.3.2 Behaviour of API

 This API does not have side effects and will return a Signed Service Metadata element as per the OASIS standard (OASIS, 2014).